 For biosecurity concerns, any clothing worn during labs must be designated for Lakeland College labs only.

-Boots–You will require one pair of steel-toed rubber boots when participating in all large animal labs.
+• You will require one pair of steel-toed rubber boots when participating in all large animal labs.

-Lab coat and scrub jacket–You will require a minimum of one long-sleeved lab coat or scrub jacket.
-We recommend two as they must be clean when worn to labs.
-Coats with cuffed sleeves are recommended.
+• You will require a minimum of two long-sleeved lab coats or scrub jackets.
+These must always be clean when worn to labs.

 Scrubs